Home > African Destinations > Egypt > How to Take a Day Trip to Luxor from Cairo

 The Steps to Enter Queen Hatshepsut's Temple

-Nermeen explained that Queen Hatshepsut was often portrayed as a male pharaoh.
-This appearance was not to convince people that she was a man but to show that she had the same authority as the pharaoh as a male.
+Nermeen explained that Queen Hatshepsut was often portrayed as a male pharaoh—not to convince people she was a man but to show she had the same authority as a male ruler.
 Some of the statues pictured below are replicas, as the majority of the original statues were destroyed.

 Osiride statues of Hatshepsut